rojo-rbx/rbx-dom/docs/xml.md

 |  8 - 11 | Time           | Unsigned 32-bit integer |
 | 12 - 15 | Index          | Unsigned 32-bit integer |

 **NOTE**: The `Random` component is serialized differently between the XML and [binary](binary.md) format.
 Specifically, in the XML format it is left-circular rotated by `1` bit.
-Care MUST be taken to ensure equivalent values are modified to be correctly equivalent when reading and writing between formats.
+If working with both file formats, care MUST be taken to ensure the `Random` component is the same between formats.

 A `UniqueId` may appear as follows: